LuminaryOS-Project/LuminaryOS/README.md

 ```bash
 java -jar LuminaryOS.jar
 ```
+## Plans
+Once Java 21 comes out we will most likely move over to it.
+This is since Java 21 will be a LTS release and has alot of useful features.
 ## Contributing
 If you are interested in contributing to LuminaryOS, you can do so by submitting pull requests on the GitHub repository.
 Before submitting a pull request, please make sure that the code you commit is fully compatible and bug free.
 <b>